danieka/danielk.se/content/garden/post-scarcity.md

 ## The rules

-I know the rules and, after having read this, so do you.
+I know the rules and, after having read this, so will you.

 1. Members contribute 80% of their income to the collective.
 The remaining 20% the members are expected to save since all their needs will be met by the collective.
 2. The collective elects a president and a treasurer to manage day-to-day stuff.